CALD CHARTER*

 We, the (mentioned) Asian political parties, do hereby organize a COUNCIL OF ASIAN LIBERALS AND DEMOCRATS and hereby adopt this charter.

-The COUNCIL OF ASIAN LIBERALS AND DEMOCRATS (CALD) is a forum of liberal parties and organizations in Asia which have come together to promote the basic values of liberal democracy.
+The COUNCIL OF ASIAN LIBERALS AND DEMOCRATS (CALD) is a forum of liberal parties, organizations and individuals in Asia which have come together to promote the basic values of liberal democracy.

 1. To foster the growth of society based on personal liberty, personal responsibility, social justice, the rule of law and free market economy;